sassoftware/covid-19-sas/README.md

 # Input Definitions & Notes
 **INPUT:**
-- The description of the input parameters for the `%EasyRun` Macro follow the macro definition in `COVID_19.sas` and are detailed in the table below
+- The description of the input parameters for the `%EasyRun` Macro follow the macro definition in `COVID_19.sas` and are detailed in the table below:

 | Input Parameter | Description | Example Input | Type of Parameter |
 | --- | --- | --- | --- |